A worker's workflow page

-When a supplier worker connects to your business, they are assigned a workflow; this workflow can change depending on the worker roles that are chosen for that supplier worker.
+When a worker connects to your business, they are assigned a workflow; this workflow can change depending on the worker roles that are chosen for that worker.

-As an Administrator, selecting a supplier worker from your Supplier Workers' page opens that person's workflow page; this can also be accomplished by searching for and selecting the supplier worker from the quick search bar.
+As an Administrator, selecting a worker from your Workers' page opens that person's workflow page; this can also be accomplished by searching for and selecting the worker from the quick search bar.

-Once you have opened the supplier worker's workflow page, you can view their workflow details.
+Once you have opened the worker's workflow page, you can view their workflow details.

-An example of a supplier worker's workflow page is provided below:
+An example of a worker's workflow page is provided below:

 The general features within this workflow page are as follows:

-- Allows you to view the supplier worker's general profile details.
+- Allows you to view the worker's general profile details.

-- Shows the supplier that the person works for and allows you to see the general details of that supplier.
+- Shows the contractor that the person works for and allows you to see the general details of that contractor.

 - Provides you with a view of the person's workflow details, such as: